TabularEditor/TabularEditor/docs/Command-line-Options.md

   rules               Optional path of file or URL of additional BPA rules to be analyzed.
 If
                       specified, model is not analyzed against local user/local machine rules, but rules defined within the model are still applied.
+-AX / -ANALYZEX     Same as -A / -ANALYZE but excludes rules specified in the model annotations.
 -B / -BIM / -BUILD  Saves the model (after optional script execution) as a Model.bim file. output              Full path of the Model.bim file to save to. id                  Optional id/name to assign to the Database object when saving.